samyak2403/TempBoxBeta/README.md

 ### 🎯 **Quick Start Guide**

 1. **📱 Launch the App** - Open TempBox on your Android device
-2. **➕ Create Account** - Tap "Create Account" to generate a temporary email
+2. **➕ Create Account** - Navigate to "Create Account" tab
+3. **👆 Slide to Generate** - Use the new slide-to-create button for instant email generation
+   - 🎯 **Slide right** on the "🚀 Slide to Create" button for instant email
+   - 📝 **Manual creation** available for custom usernames and passwords
-3. **📧 Check Inbox** - View incoming messages in the Gmail-style interface
+4. **📧 Check Inbox** - View incoming messages in the Gmail-style interface
-4. **👆 Tap Message** - Open messages with the professional WebView
+5. **👆 Tap Message** - Open messages with the professional WebView
-5. **🔄 Refresh** - Pull down to refresh and check for new messages
+6. **🔄 Refresh** - Pull down to refresh and check for new messages

 ---